44filip/44filip/README.md

 ### Current learning path 🗺
 **`comptia || cisco || offsec`**

-Most of my attention is going into learning the entry level requirements for cyber security.\
+Most of my attention is going into gaining the entry level requirements for cyber security.\
 The order as such would be **CompTIA A+ ▶ Security+ ▶ Network+ ▶ CCNA ▶ OSCP**

 #